LIVE: ∆ (ALT-J) – 18/05/2012

 The venue is essentially just a long white room on the 1st floor with polished flooring and pillars.
 Black curtains line the sides, blocking out the still present sun, allowing the impressive lighting setup to take full effect.
 They’ve spared no expense.

 PINS kick things off at 6.30pm after a lengthy soundcheck.
 The 4 girls have gone for a Siouxsie and the Banshees look, with straight-cut fringes in either jet black or shocking white.
-Nerves slightly sully the image, and a few mistakes are noticable, but the potentially here is obvious.
+Nerves slightly sully the image, and a few mistakes are noticable, but the potential here is obvious.
 ‘Shoot You’ and ‘Eleventh Hour’ are highlights (the latter has a stunning video).
 There’s a lot of hype around this local band at the moment, though I feel they still need to grow into their chosen onstage persona.

 Band number 2 are local duo Great Waves, they appear to have brought a few friends with them, who attempt to create an atmosphere by wooping and jumping around.
 The singer lets out a wolf howl while stood infront of a projected moon.
 His vocals sound very Mancunian, like early Ian Brown with a hint of Damon Albarn.
 The build up is something of a slow drone, intended to put you in a trance.
 The tempo seamlessly fluctuates, although there’s isn’t enough here to grab my attention.